David Sharp (mountaineer): Himex expedition – Second team

-The second team of Himex climbers included Max Chaya, New Zealand double-amputee Mark Inglis, Wayne Alexander (who designed Inglis' prosthetic climbing legs), Discovery cameraman Mark Whetu, experienced climbing guide Mark Woodward, and their Sherpa support team, including Phurba Tashi.
+The second team of Himex climbers included Maxime Chaya, New Zealand double-amputee Mark Inglis, Wayne Alexander (who designed Inglis' prosthetic climbing legs), Discovery cameraman Mark Whetu, experienced climbing guide Mark Woodward, and their Sherpa support team, including Phurba Tashi.
 The team left their high camp around 8200 m near midnight on 14 May.
 Chaya and the Sherpa porter/guide were ahead by about half an hour.

 At about 01:00, Woodward and his group (including Inglis, Alexander, Whetu, and some Sherpa porters) encountered an unconscious Sharp.
 He was afflicted with severe frostbite but noticeably breathing.
-Woodward noted Sharp had thin gloves and no oxygen and that they yelled at Sharp to get up, get moving, and follow the headlamps back to the high camps.
+Woodward noted Sharp had thin gloves and no oxygen and they yelled at Sharp to get up, get moving, and follow the headlamps back to the high camps.
 Woodward shined his headlamp in Sharp's eyes, but Sharp was unresponsive.

 Woodward, believing Sharp was in a hypothermic coma, commented, "Oh, this poor guy, he's stuffed," and believed Sharp could not be rescued.
 Woodward attempted to radio their Advanced Base Camp about Sharp but received no reply.
 Alexander commented, "God bless...
 Rest in peace", before the group moved on.
 Woodward said it was not an easy decision but his chief responsibility was the safety of his team members.
 Stopping in the extreme cold at that time would have compromised his team's survival.
-At their elevation, one has to be conscious and able to walk to be able to be considered "rescuable".